Background - the original 1952 truck wheels and tyres -

 If the aim is to own cool looking hotrod a wider track looks much better.

-The offset (an angle) and back spacing (called "Rear Spacing" in diagram below) are important.
+The offset and back spacing (called "Rear Spacing" in diagram below) are important.
 This details the distance from your

 hub (stub axle) to the back face of the rim where the studs go through.
 (Note.
 Back spacing is measured in mm or inches) A zero